 - The title character of House of Harmony (played by Maggie Q) wears a qipao as a matter of course, except on one occasion, when she put on a Western-style dress in an unsuccessful attempt to blend in.

 - In So I Married an Axe Murderer Nancy Travis wears a red qipao to a dinner on her honeymoon night with Mike Myers.

 - Mary-Jane Watson wears a qipao during a social occasion in the film version of Spider-Man, confusing a great deal of the audience.
 The juxtaposition is explained somewhat by the fact she wears it at a "World Unity Fair."

-- Many characters in Flower Drum Song since it's set in 1950's Chinatown, San Francisco and the characters are either Chinese immigrants or children of Chinese immigrants.
+- Many characters in Flower Drum Song since it's set in San Francisco's Chinatown circa The '50s, and the characters are either Chinese immigrants or children of Chinese immigrants.

 - In Brick, the Femme Fatale Laura Dannon wears a rather striking red one in an early party scene.

 - Cho Chang wore a qipao-style dress at the Yule Ball in the film version of Harry Potter and the Goblet of Fire.

 - In The Karate Kid (2010) remake, Dre's mother dons a qipao on the occasion the Qi Xi festival.

 - Willie wears one in the opening scene of Indiana Jones and the Temple of Doom while performing "Anything Goes" in Mandarin.

 - The protagonists of Shanghai Girls, being fashion-conscious upper-class young women, make a big deal of wearing qipao in the latest styles.